How to Build Credit to Buy a House

 Once you've taken steps to improve your credit and build up a down payment, you're ready to take the next steps in buying a home.
 Here's what the mortgage process looks like:

-2. Shop around and compare rates and fees on your own or through a mortgage broker.
+2. Shop around for the best rate.
+Compare rates and fees from multiple lenders on your own or work with a mortgage broker who can do the legwork for you.

-7. Attend the closing meeting with the funds to pay your down payment and closing costs and to finalize the process.
+6. Attend the closing meeting.
+Bring the funds for your down payment and closing costs, and be prepared to sign a significant amount of paperwork to finalize the loan.

 Monitor Your Credit Throughout the Mortgage Process